System Design Space

 Fundraising and go-to-market acceleration

 The company moves from Pre-Series A to Series B and reaches a $6.6B valuation.
-In parallel, it scales team, infrastructure, and integrations with established engineering stacks.
+The money goes where the load grows: team, infrastructure, and integrations with established engineering stacks.

 2026